Optimism brings accurate perception in Iterated Prisoner's Dilemma: Proposed Model

-In our model, we introduce \emph{tolerance} $\beta$ for cooperators, which is the number of games cooperators must play with an opponent before rejection.
-Agents define their perceptions about their opponents as \emph{undefined} before the tolerance ends.
-Undefined implies that agent is not \emph{well-known} enough, therefore, no bias should be shown against it.
-If perception about an opponent is undefined, the opponent is not rejected.
+If an opponent is perceived as a cooperator or undefined, it is not rejected.
+Undefined implies that the agent is not ``well-known'' enough, therefore, no bias should be shown against it.

-Note that tolerance is not applied if recommendation is inquired, and calculated $t_{ij} < \alpha_{i}$.
+Note that tolerance is not applied if at least one recommendation is received, and $t_{ij} < \alpha_{i}$.
 This is because recommendation evaluation accumulates information from several agents.
-In this case, opponent can be considered well-known.
+In this case, the opponent can be considered well-known.